Obama says Russia has violated international law in Ukraine

-WASHINGTON President Barack Obama said on Monday that Russia violated international law with its military intervention in Ukraine and warned that the U.S. government would look at a series of economic and diplomatic sanctions to isolate Moscow.
+WASHINGTON President Barack Obama said on Monday that Russia has violated international law with its military intervention in Ukraine and warned that the U.S. government will look at a series of economic and diplomatic sanctions that would isolate Moscow.

 Russian President Vladimir Putin needs to allow international monitors to mediate a deal in Ukraine acceptable to all Ukrainian people, Obama told reporters before he met with Israeli Prime Minister Benjamin Netanyahu.

 The U.S. is weighing its response to Russia's so far bloodless incursion into Crimea.
-Despite an international outcry, Putin has shown little sign of backing down, and Russia has built up armored vehicle presence near Crimea and staged military maneuvers in what appears to be a show of strength.
+Despite an international outcry, Putin has shown little sign of backing down, and Russia has built up armoured vehicle presence near Crimea and staged military manoeuvres in what appears to be a show of strength.

 "Over time this will be a costly proposition for Russia.
 And now is the time for them to consider whether they can serve their interests in a way that resorts to diplomacy as opposed to force," Obama said.